Westover-Strategy/westover-strategy-website/hugo/content/why-westover/what-we-do.md

     title: Strategic Projects and Initiatives
 weight: 1
 ---
-Westover Strategy works with both for-profit and not-for-profit organizations in a variety of industries, including healthcare, financial services, fine art and more on confidential strategy consulting engagements that are customized to fit clients’ needs and priorities.
+Westover Strategy works with both for-profit and not-for-profit organizations in a variety of industries, including healthcare, financial services, fine art, and more on confidential strategy consulting engagements that are customized to fit clients’ needs and priorities.
 See the [Featured Clients section](/work) for case studies and testimonials.

 Key offerings include: